Frequently Asked Questions

 Do I have to take a guided tour?

 The only way to enter the house is with a guided tour.
-We do offer a self-guided grounds tour that allows you to view the house from the outside only.
+We do offer a Self-Guided Exterior Experience that allows you to view the house from the exterior and explore the grounds and trails.

 How much time should I allow when visiting Fallingwater?